 3. Uncheck "Locked" (which is checked by default) and click OK.

 4. Go to Review > Protect Sheet and hit OK to protect the sheet.
 Any cells you didn't unlock under the Format Cells option (step 3 above) will be locked, while the unlocked cells will be editable:

-Note that cell locking (or unlocking) won't take effect until you do step 4, protecting the sheet.
+Note that locking (or unlocking) specific cells won't take effect until you do step 4, protecting the sheet.